Nikita Klæstrup

 Nikita Klæstrup (born 8 November 1994) is a Danish political commentator, fashion model and reality TV star.
-Klæstrup is a member of the Liberal Alliance, but was a member of Young Conservatives until after the 2015 general election.
+Klæstrup is a member of the Liberal Alliance but was a member of Young Conservatives until after the 2015 Danish general election.

 Early life and education

-Klæstrup was born in 1994, the daughter of a Social Democratic father and a mother who was a former member of the Red-Green Alliance.
+Klæstrup was born in 1994, the daughter of a Social Democrats father and a mother who was a former member of the Red–Green Alliance.
 She comes from the Guldborgsund Municipality.
 Klæstrup is a student from Vordingborg Gymnasium and HF, and is now a rhetoric student at the University of Copenhagen.

 Political career

 Klæstrup was a member of the Young Conservatives (Konservativ Ungdom, or KU) until 2015.
-During her time in that party, she was local association president in Lolland-Falster KU from 2012–2014.
-She ran for the Conservative People's Party in the Danish local elections in 2013 for the council in Guldborgsund Municipality.
+During her time in that party, she was local association president in Lolland-Falster KU from 2012 to 2014.
+She ran for the Conservative People's Party in the 2013 Danish local elections for the council in Guldborgsund Municipality.
 She received 128 personal votes, but was not elected.

-Klæstrup changed to the Liberal Alliance after the general election in 2015.
+Klæstrup changed to the Liberal Alliance after the 2015 general election.

 Model and media attention

 Klæstrup has worked as a fashion model for several years, including topless pictures.
 The combination of her political work and her physical appearance has secured her a lot of media publicity.
-The first time she received attention was during the Municipal elections in 2013, when she won a competition for This year's election babe held by the tabloid newspaper Ekstra Bladet.
+The first time she received attention was during the municipal elections in 2013, when she won a competition for This Year's Election Babe, which was held by the tabloid newspaper Ekstra Bladet.

 At the University of Copenhagen's 110-year anniversary gala in 2015, she attended in a deep-cut reverse halter dress which caused a stir in both Danish and foreign media.
 She was covered by the local press including Berlingske and Jyllands-Posten.

-Later that year she appeared in a photo shoot for men's magazine M! which also showed her scantily dressed on the front cover.
+Later that year, she appeared in a photo shoot for men's magazine M! which also showed her scantily dressed on the front cover.
 Her media performances made her the most Googled Danish politician and the most Googled Danish woman in a survey by Google Denmark in 2015.

 Following the media attention, she appeared as a guest participant on TV3's reality series Paradise Hotel in 2016.
-In 2019, Nikita appeared on TV3 in the Danish realityprogramm "Divaer i Junglen" season 4.
+In 2019, she appeared on TV3 in the Danish realityprogramm Divaer i Junglen for season 4.